Duosion/wdfp-save-downloader/README.md

 # WDFP Save Downloader
 A tool to backup your pinball game save data.
-Requires the use of an Android device or emulator.

 ## Installation & Setup
 1. Download the release from the [releases page](https://github.com/Duosion/wdfp-save-downloader/releases/latest)